fusion809/fusion809.github.io-old2/_posts/2016/08/IDE-TE/10-eclipse.md

 ### Background
 {% include Layouts/editor-infobox.html logo="eclipse.png" language="Java." date="November 2001." editor="Eclipse" focus="General-purpose IDE." developers="Eclipse Foundation." license="<a href='https://www.eclipse.org/org/documents/epl-v10.php' link='_blank'>Eclipse Public License</a>." sf="codeblocks" %}
 [**Eclipse**](http://eclipse.org/eclipse) is a free and open-source Integrated Development Environment (IDE) written in Java, that is primarily used for programming in C, C++, Java and PHP, although it is possible to program in other languages (such as D, Lua, Perl and Python) using it too.
-These other languages usually require the installation of additional plugins as [PyDev](http://www.pydev.org/) for Python.
+These other languages usually require the installation of additional plugins, such as [PyDev](http://www.pydev.org/) for Python.
 It features in-built support for several compilers and interpreters and has autocomplete/linter integration.

 {% include Layouts/clear.html %}<br/>
 ### Customizability